jay78-oon/linux-journal/bandit.md

 file
 ```

-`file` = determine a file's type.
+`file` = determine a file's type

 ```bash
 reset
 ```

-`reset` = reset the terminal and fix a messed-up display.
+`reset` = reset the terminal and fix a messed-up display

 ### The challenge

-Find the only human-readable file among many.
+Find the only human-readable file among many

 ### Solution